Made for netPI, the Open Edge Connectivity Ecosystem

 - for sound over HDMI support the device

-The container needs the netPI "host" network stack to be shared with it to use bluetooth.
+The container needs the "Host" network stack to be shared with the container.

 STEP 1.
 Open netPI's landing page under